The European Green Deal

 In March 2020, the Commission will launch a ‘Climate Pact' to give citizens a voice and role in designing new actions, sharing information, launching grassroots activities and show-casing solutions that others can follow.

-Read more on the European Commission’s website.
+Read more about the Green Deal on the European Commission’s website.